torakiki/pdfsam/pdfsam-docs/PROPERTIESnARGS.md

 *values:* true|false
 *default:* true
 *description:* if not already set in the application preferences, tells PDFsam if it should check for updates at startup.

+**DONATE_NOTIFICATION**
+*values:* true|false
+*default:* true
+*description:* if not already set in the application preferences, tells PDFsam if it should show the notification to kindly ask for a donation.

 **LOCALE_CODE**